Pece17/IoTBeacon/README.md

 Here are the specifications of the server computer we chose to use

-- Model - HP Compaq 8200 Elite CMT (Convertible Minitower) PC
+- Model: HP Compaq 8200 Elite CMT (Convertible Minitower) PC
-- Processor - Intel Core i5-2400 CPU @ 3.10GHz
+- Processor: Intel Core i5-2400 CPU @ 3.10GHz

 ## Creating a Linux USB stick